jackhugh/php-framework/README.md

 If the exception is not an HTTPException then it will evaluate whether `$ENV['ENVIRONMENT']` matches `dev`.
 If true it will rethrow the error, else it will generate an HTTPException(500).

-The controller then generates an appropriate response based on the route.
+The controller then generates a response based on the route type.
 If there is no route then a HTML response will be created.
+HTML responses use the `error.phtml` template.